 “We’re very excited to come back to Digital Travel in 2020.
 The travel industry has gone through a paradigm shift, travellers are much more tech-savvy than ever.
 They expect digital experiences to be incorporated into their travel experiences, so digital personalisation is more important now than ever.
 The new formats introduced to Digital Travel this year I believe we will further strengthen our goal in connecting you to more leaders from more top companies than anywhere else”.

 Digital Travel APAC 2020 takes place on 8-10 December at the Resorts World Sentosa, Singapore.
 DAN Global is a media partner for the summit.
-Enjoy 20% off prevailing rates when you use the code “DAN20” on checkout here.
+Enjoy 20% off prevailing rates when you use the code “DAN20” on checkout here and get deeper knowledge on personalisation in tourism marketing.